jrpillai/bikesharing/README.md

 # Bike Share Business Planning : NYC Citi Bike Analysis

 ## Overview
 In this analysis, we use Tableau to visualize bike trip data from NYC Citi Bike, a bike sharing service, in August 2019.
 Our goal is to draw useful conclusions about the feasibility and operational details of a similar bike sharing service in Des Moines, IA.
+This analysis culminated in a public tableau dashboard: [Link to Tableau Dashboard](https://public.tableau.com/views/BusinessPlanningNYCCItiBikeAnalysis/NYCitiBikeAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link)

 ## Results